 The term editor as used below refers to Chief Editors, Subject Editors, Advisory Editors, and other Editorial Board members when delegated to serve in an editorial capacity.

 2.1.
 Editors of books and journals are expected to carry out editorial duties in a manner consistent with policies set by Council and with the Charter and Bye-laws of the Society.
 They should work closely with the appropriate Geological Society Publishing House staff.

 2.2 Editors have full responsibility for editorial and technical decisions on journal and book content.
 Society Officers and Members of Council should not intervene or comment on editorial decisions on individual manuscripts unless specifically requested to do so by the responsible editor.

 2.4 Editors should process manuscripts promptly and diligently.

-2.5 The editor has sole responsibility for acceptance or rejection of a manuscript.
-Manuscripts should be subject to peer review, but the Editor may exercise his/her own discretion to reject a manuscript for a particular reason (e.g. outside the remit of the journal, of poor scientific or presentational quality, contents previously published elsewhere, etc.)
+2.6 The editor has sole responsibility for acceptance or rejection of a manuscript.
+Manuscripts should be subject to peer review, but the editor may exercise his/her own discretion to reject a manuscript for a particular reason (e.g. outside the remit of the journal, of poor scientific or presentational quality, contents previously published elsewhere, etc.)

 3. Authors and Co-authors

-3.1 Manuscripts should contain original, new results, data, ideas and/or interpretations not previously published or under consideration for publication elsewhere (including electronic media and databases).
+3.1 Manuscripts should contain original, new results, data, ideas or interpretations, and should not have been previously published or be under consideration for publication elsewhere (including electronic media and databases).